 Applying for Graduation

 CWI confers degrees and certificates at the end of each semester - fall, spring, and summer.
 To be considered for graduation, students must apply for graduation.
-Students should meet regularly with their Student Success Advisor to create a plan of study that leads to graduation.
+Students should meet regularly with their advisor to create a plan of study that leads to graduation.
 Students should submit the graduation application within one semester of completing the requirements for their chosen degree or certificate.

 Students can apply for graduation online through myCWI.
-The Registrar's office will review the application after the census date of the student's intended graduation semester (see Academic Calendar).
+Graduation applications must be submitted by the census date of the student's intended graduation semester (see Academic Calendar).
+After the census date, the Registrar's office will review the application.
 Once reviewed, the student will be notified of their candidacy status.
 The student is considered an eligible candidate through verification that they are on track to complete all requirements by the end of the semester.
 At the end of the semester, the degree and/or certificate will be conferred, and the diploma will be issued if all graduation requirements have been met.
 Students must apply for graduation whether or not they plan to participate in the commencement ceremony.

 Outstanding financial obligations to the College may prevent the issuance of an official transcript.

 Whether transferring to a four-year school or entering the workforce upon graduation, it is very important to apply for graduation.
 An associate degree or certificate can help a student further a student's education and career.
 The number of credits students can transfer to four-year schools and their transfer status may also be impacted.

 Graduation with Honors